neuromorphic-paris/command_line_tools/README.md

 You can then run sequentially the executables located in the *release* directory.

-After changing the code, format the source files by running from the *utilities* directory:
+After changing the code, format the source files by running from the *command_line_tools* directory:
 ```sh
 for file in source/*.hpp; do clang-format -i $file; done;
 for file in source/*.cpp; do clang-format -i $file; done;